Daniel-Denham/GitWork/ReadMe.md

-Some practise with using git
+Some practise with using git including branches